Dr. John Hope Franklin, the Ultimate Historian

 While president of the American Historical Association, he delivered this speech in 1979: https://www.historians.org/about-aha-and-membership/aha-history-and-archives/presidential-addresses.

 Read more about the life and legacy of this major history scholar here: jhfc.duke.edu.

 The Durham History Hub

-The Durham History Hub at the Museum of Durham History offers an exhibit that connects middle schoolers with great people from Durham, like John Hope Franklin.
-It is located at 500 West Main Street.
+The Durham History Hub at the Museum of Durham History, at 500 West Main Street, offers an exhibit that connects middle schoolers with impactful historical figures from the growing city of Durham, such as Dr. John Hope Franklin (1915-2009).

 The Franklin Research Center at Duke University

 Scholars or those who simply want a deeper exploration of the life and work of Dr. John Hope Franklin should consider a visit to The Franklin Research Center at Duke University (411 Chapel Drive).